johnsiddoway/johnsiddoway.github.io/_posts/2019-01-09-azure-search-1.md

 }
 {% endhighlight %}

-This code isn't the cleanest, because there's a bit of math and object transformation going on directly in the Controller.
-By this point, you should have a pretty good idea of what code you need to implement for your use case.
+This Controller code isn't the cleanest because there's a bit of math and multiple object transformations going on directly in the Controller.
+In my actual code I would probably make a little helper class to encapsulate this bit of code to make it more re-usable.
+However, for this blog I moved all the code into the controller to make it easier to understand what changes I needed to make to swap out the old code and replace it with the new code.
+I also rolled my own pagination implementation in the web app, but I'd recommend checking out [the X.PagedList Github project](https://github.com/dncuug/X.PagedList) if you want something pre-built.

 > TrackController.cs
 {:.filename}